vely-digital/vely-digital/README.md

 # Hi there I'm Filip Patafta aka Vely👋

 I'm full stack web developer from Croatia.
-I have bsc in computer engineering and have several years of work experience as full stack working on both frontend and backend.
+I have bsc in computer engineering and several years of work experience as a full stack dev working on both frontend and backend.
-When I'm not developing I love to read books, read comics or play wow.
+Beside developing, I love to read books and comics or play WoW.

 Hobbys:
 * Aspiring Unity game developer 🎮
 * Aspiring Devops learner
-* Contributing to wow addons and playing 😮
+* Contributing to WoW addons and playing 😮
 * Reading books and comics 📚
 * Creation overall 🎨